-3. Emissions impacting climate
+Emissions impacting climate

-Salzgitter AG (SZAG) participated in the CDP reporting format (formerly Carbon Disclosure Project) for the first time in 2016 and subsequently in 2017 and 2018.
+Salzgitter AG (SZAG) participates in the CDP reporting format (formerly Carbon Disclosure Project) since 2016 on an annual basis.
 For its initial participation in 2016, SZAG was crowned "Best Newcomer Germany" by CDP.
 While we achieved a "B" rating in 2016 and 2017, we managed to further improve our CDP performance in 2018 and for the first time we were awarded an "A-" rating.
+In 2019 SZAG also reached "A-".
 CDP is an international not-for-profit organization.
 It records and evaluates the greenhouse gas emissions (GHG emissions) voluntarily reported by companies and organizations as well as the way in which opportunities and risks resulting from climate change are handled and strategies evolved in response.
 Once a year, CDP collects extensive data on behalf of investors, and it claims to have now established the most important database and analysis on the subject in the world.